 - Camera fee – 100 Rs for taking photos inside the campus and 500 Rs for videography

-If you have love towards folk culture, you will definitely fall in love with this place.
+If you have a love for folk culture, you will definitely fall in love with this place.
 Janapada Loka is a Kannada word which has the meaning “folk-culture world”.
-This 15 acre of beautiful place is a perfect weekend getaway for those who are interested in folk art.
-The person behind this place is H L Nagegowda who was an Indian civil servant and who had extraordinary love for traditional culture.
+This 15 acre of the beautiful place is a perfect weekend getaway for those who are interested in folk art.
+The person behind this place is HL Nagegowda who was an Indian civil servant and who had an extraordinary love for traditional culture.
 This love made him construct this beautiful museum and the museum shows the kind of research he had done on Karnataka folk culture.

-As the name suggests, Janapada Loka has amazing collection of more than 5,000 artifacts related to Karnataka folk art.
-The museum has been divided into separate wings – Lokamatha Mandir, Loka Mahal, Chitra Kuteera, Doddamane, Shilamala, Arghyamala etc. The first wing that we went to was Folk arts museum (Lokamatha Mandir).
-There are huge collections of items which our ancestors used in their household activities.
-As we hail from a small village of Udupi, we had seen few of these items in our house during childhood days, whereas my parents had used them before.
+As the name suggests, Janapada Loka has an amazing collection of more than 5,000 artifacts related to Karnataka folk art.
+The museum has been divided into separate wings – Lokamatha Mandir, Loka Mahal, Chitra Kuteera, Doddamane, Shilamala, Arghyamala, etc. The first wing that we went to was the Folk art museum (Lokamatha Mandir).
+There are huge collections of items that our ancestors used in their household activities.
+As we hail from a small village of Udupi, we had seen a few of these items in our house during childhood days, whereas my parents had used them before.
 All these things refreshed our memories and gave us a pleasant experience.
-What made the experience more beautiful was the guide who explained about each and every item and how they were used in olden days.
+What made the experience more beautiful was the guide who explained each and every item and how they were used in the olden days.

-Next, we visited Chitra Kuteera which has extraordinary collection of photographs of tribal dance forms, art, and culture of various parts of Karnataka.
-Most of these photographs were taken when the founder H L Nagegowda was doing research of these folk forms.
-It also displays H L Nagegowda’s works, copy of books written by him, his photographs interacting with the tribal people, and awards that he has received.
+Next, we visited Chitra Kuteera which has an extraordinary collection of photographs of tribal dance forms, art, and culture of various parts of Karnataka.
+Most of these photographs were taken when the founder HL Nagegowda was doing research on these folk forms.
+It also displays HL Nagegowda’s works, copy of books written by him, his photographs interacting with the tribal people, and awards that he has received.
 The photographs had covered almost all art forms of Karnataka.

-There are many other sections which proudly showcase the lifestyles of various parts of Karnataka.
-But, since we were running short of time, we could not visit all the attractions.
-Next thing that we noticed was the huge chariot placed in open area.
-Name of this chariot is Alasur chariot which belonged to the popular Someshwara temple in Bangalore.
+There are many other sections that proudly showcase the lifestyles of various parts of Karnataka. we could not visit all the attractions as we were running short of time.
+The next thing that we noticed was the huge chariot placed in an open area.
+The name of this chariot is Alasur chariot which belonged to the popular Someshwara temple in Bangalore.
 The chariot got damaged due to a fire accident at the temple and became inauspicious.
-The chariot was then brought to Janapada Loka in full form and kept to show the intellects of architects.
-The chariot has spell binding minute carvings in every inch.
-Near this chariot there is a sculpture yard where many ancient stone sculptures are placed.
+Later it was then brought to Janapada Loka in full form and kept to show the intellects of architects.
+The chariot has spellbinding minute carvings in every inch.
+Near this chariot, there is a sculpture yard where many ancient stone sculptures are placed.

-There is a huge artificial lake also inside the campus, but unfortunately, this lake was completely dried during the time of our visit.
+There is a huge artificial lake also inside the campus.
+Unfortunately, this lake was completely dried during the time of our visit.
 There was not even a drop of water.
-At the end, we visited a small model house called Malnadu Mane which was simply amazing.
+In the end, we visited a small model house called Malnadu Mane which was simply amazing.
 The house depicted a typical Malnadu home and the artifacts that were used by the Malnadu people in their household activities.
-After taking few clicks here, we came out of this very special place and started our journey towards Srirangapatna.
+After taking a few clicks here, we came out of this very special place and started our journey towards Srirangapatna.

-Every year, the the authorities of this place organize cultural events related to folk culture and celebrate few festivals (some of them being Lokotsava (Feb-Mar), Dassera (October), Kite festival (July), etc).
-What adds more value to this place are the guides who explain about the artifacts.
-They have amazing interest in folk arts and have love towards their profession and towards this museum.
-The detail explanation that they provide us about each and every artifact is highly appreciable.
+Every year, the authorities of this place organize cultural events related to folk culture and celebrate few festivals (some of them being Lokotsava (Feb-Mar), Dassera (October), Kite Festival (July), etc).
+What adds more value to this place are the guides who explain the artifacts.
+They have an amazing interest in folk arts and have love for their profession and towards this museum.
+The detailed explanation that they provide us with each and every artifact is highly appreciable.
 Janapada Loka is undoubtedly a treasure Karnataka has.
-Hats off to the effort that every person has put for the construction of this wonderful place.
+Hats off to the effort that every person has put into the construction of this wonderful place.

-- Route Travelled: BTM Layout > Mysore Road > Kengeri > Ramanagara > Janapada Loka > Srirangapatna > Melukote
+- BTM Layout > Mysore Road > Kengeri > Ramanagara > Janapada Loka > Srirangapatna > Melukote

 - Total distance (To & Fro): 350 km